 Optimize landing pages and images

-Same as you would want to collect data by trying as many traffic sources as you can, you’re going to want to refine your campaigns by cutting off any pieces of your campaign that didn’t succeed, for example – visuals.
+Just as you want to collect data by trying as many traffic sources as you can, you’re going to want to refine your campaigns by cutting off any pieces of your campaign that didn’t succeed, for example – visuals.

 Negative ROI can easily be triggered by a lot of people clicking on your ads because they’re interested in what they are promised and then leaving the funnel because of a bad landing page or pricing page that doesn’t meet their expectations.